elpachongco/activity-monitor/README.md

 ### TODO
 - Make it less resource intensive
       - Introduce delay / sampling time for the activity logger to prevent unnecesary looping
+      - The windows API used to fetch inactivity / window name is too heavy,
 - Replace google sheets with a proper database.
 Use google sheets only as a backup
       idea: dashboard should fetch local data from local db and data from google sheets
       - also make a better db design than the google sheets ver